stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/06-configuring-pages/02-configuring-individual-pages/02-personalizing-pages.markdown

 ## Customization Example

+As an administrator:

+1. Go to *Page Configuration* for the *Welcome* page.

+2. Go to the *Advanced* tab, and activate Customizations.

-Suppose that you, as an administrator, selected the right column of the Welcome page of the Lunar Resort site to be customizable.
-As a regular user of the
+3. Set the main column of the Welcome page of the Lunar Resort site to be customizable.

-take the following steps to make a personal customization of the Welcome page:
+As a regular user of the take the following steps:

 1. Navigate to the *Welcome* homepage.

 2. Click *Add* &rarr; *Applications*.

 3. Locate the *Language Selector* widget and and add it to the page.

 The Language Selector application is useful to have on your home page if you expect users who speak different languages to access your instance.
 Users can